ShadAhammed/Event-Scheduler/ReadMe.txt

-This Program is written to create an event scheduler
+This Program is written to create an event scheduler for a grandma